SelenaChen123/CSC236/README.md

 # CSC236

-Completed coursework for CSC 236
+This is a storage of completed coursework for CSC 236.